 - Have an income below a certain threshold or get benefits from Medicaid, SNAP or TANF

-Note: Caregivers can apply for WIC benefits for a child in their care, if the child is under age 5.
+Note: Primary caregivers can apply for WIC benefits for a child in their care, if the child is under age 5.

 We can help

 We can provide you with WIC outreach materials, program information, and ways to help promote WIC in your communities.
-Contact Misha Marvel, Child Nutrition Programs Specialist, for assistance.
+Contact Misha Marvel, Manager, Early Childhood Nutrition Policy & Engagement, for assistance.

 Stay up to date